-Figure 3: RF board and interconnection boards Software Infrastructure Develop the device drivers, both SPI control interface and digital signal interface.
+Develop the device drivers, both SPI control interface and digital signal interface.
 In our case, we created a LabVIEW GUI to control the register address space, with SPI read and write sub-functions driving a USB-to-SPI IC on board.
-The GUI was invaluable for debug, as "ease-of-visualization" of the address space is critical whilst debugging test cases and bench set-up.
+The GUI was invaluable for debug, as 'ease-of-visualization' of the address space is critical whilst debugging test cases and bench set-up.
 The GUI was also fully re-usable in an automated mode within the test harness.

-"Ease of visualization of the address space is critical whilst debugging test cases and bench set-up" The interface at the digital baseband was driven with realistic waveform bursts transmitted via a digital pattern generator.
+The interface at the digital baseband was driven with realistic waveform bursts transmitted via a digital pattern generator.
 The waveforms were MATLAB-generated, with randomized payloads.
 The full suite of test-stimulus waveforms consisted of QPSK, 8PSK, 16APSK in a variety of digital baseband bit-rates.

-Connected to the digital baseband interface receiver was a logic analyser, which captured the burst data at the positive clock edge.
-The captured data was analysed in MATLAB with a suite of specialized scripts, particular to each test case (i.e. noise figure < EVM) Python (including libraries such as numpy, scipy, matplotlib, pylab, math) was also used extensively for digital signal processing functions such as waveform generation, data analysis, etc.
+Connected to the digital baseband interface's receiver was a Logic Analyser, which captured the burst data at the positive clock edge.
+The captured data was analysed in MATLAB with a suite of specialized scripts, particular to each test case (e.g. Noise Figure, EVM).

+Python (including libraries such as numpy, scipy, matplotlib, pylab, math) was also used extensively for digital signal processing functions such as waveform generation, data analysis etc.

-LabVIEW Test Harness Framework A suite of LabVIEW functions was developed for an array of test equipment, including network analyser, RF signal generator, RF vector signal analyser, logic analyser, pattern generator, temperature forcer, DC voltage source.
-These functions encapsulate the device drivers to provide setup, control and measurement services, and as such provide building blocks to the test case.
-A LabVIEW test harness was developed to provide a unified framework for running each test.
+LabVIEW Test Harness Framework

+A suite of LabVIEW functions was developed for an array of test equipment, including Network Analyser, RF signal generator, RF vector signal analyser, Logic Analyser, Pattern Generator, Temperature forcer, DC voltage source.
+These functions encapsulate the device drivers to provide setup, control and measurement services, and as such provide building blocks to the test cases.